Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 # 1. Introduction
 ## 1.1.
 OverView
 Lifelens is a web application that visualises its user's life-log data and based on that data alongside other user data, the system predicts the user's current risk of 10 chronic illnesses.

+# 2. System Architecture
+## 2.1 Overview of system Components
-It achieves this from its 3 major components.
+Life Lens achieves its functionality from its 3 major components.
 The first is the Django-Backend REST API, where all user data is stored and permission to such data is authenticated, which is a priority due to the sensitive nature of life-log data.
 The second major component of the life-lens system is the React.js frontend which is the User Interface In which users will interact.
 The frontend is also responsible for the dynamic life-log data visualisations.
 The Final component is the Flask Backend, a REST API that queries a chronic illness risk assessment Random Forest Classification model trained using The CDC's Behavioural Risk Factor Servalence Survey Data.

-# 2 System Architecture

-## 2.1 Overview of system Components

 ## 2.2 Architectural Diagram

 ## 2.3 Distrabution of Functions
+### 2.3.1 Dango Backend
+- **Role**: Serves as the backbone of the server-side application, and handles data processing, formatting and storage.
+Handles API requests and authentication.
+- **Responsibilities**:
+- **Data Processing**: Processes CSV files containing lifelog data, -**Data Storage** Stores data in an SQLite database.
+This data includes user data, life-log data and illness data.
+- **RESTFUL API**: Offers RESTFUL API for the frontend to interact with, facilitating data exchanges using HTTP GET and POST requests.
+- **Authentication**: Handles Authentication using Json Web Tokens(JWT) supplied by the Djoser library.
+Security must be a priority of the system given the sensitive nature of Life Log Data.

+### 2.3.1 React Frontend
+- **Role**: Provides the User Interface.
+Maintains user authentication on the client side.
+Serves dynamic visualisations of lifelog data and displays users with a risk assessment of 10 chronic illnesses.
+- **Responsibilities**:
+- **User Interface**: User Interface is the gateway in which the user can access the functionality of the Life Lens system.
+- **Maintaining Authorization on Client Side**: To improve user experience, the React app implements `useContext` for managing the global state and stores access and refresh tokens locally.
+This ensures that user sessions can be maintained seamlessly using a static API, allowing for efficient authentication checks without the need to constantly re-authenticate the user.
+- **Dynamic Data Visualisations**: Frontend handles lifelog data processing for dynamic visualisation of lifelog data across different periods.
+-**Chronic Illness Risk Assessment View**: Displays the user's current risk for 10 different chronic illnesses.

+### 2.3.1 Flask Backend
+- **Role**: Hosts the random forest classification model that classifies chronic illness.
+- **Responsibilities**:
+- **API**: Handles requests to query the machine learning model.
+- **Host Model**: Hosts model to be queried by frontend

-## 2.4 Reused and Third-Party Components
+## 2.4 Third-Party Components

+### 2.4.1 sklearn

+### 2.4.2 Djoser

+### 2.4.3 Chart.js

+### 2.4.4 Moment

-## 2.5 Security and Scalability Consterations
+## 2.5 Devations from SRS

 # 3 High Level Design